 - The redeployment provisions may apply to staff members holding continuing or fixed term, full-time or part-time employment, whose current position is affected by:

-- A medical condition/disability that significantly impacts upon a staff member's ability to carry out the duties of their current position (either temporarily or permanently), and reasonable adjustments are not able to be implemented to enable the staff member to undertake the requirements of the position;
+- a medical condition/disability that significantly impacts upon a staff member's ability to carry out the duties of their current position (either temporarily or permanently), and reasonable adjustments are not able to be implemented to enable the staff member to undertake the requirements of the position; or

-- The University will seek to redeploy a staff member whose position is declared surplus into a suitable alternative position within twelve weeks of the staff member being declared surplus.
+- The University will seek to redeploy a staff member whose position is declared surplus into a suitable alternative position within 12 weeks of the staff member’s position being declared surplus in accordance with the ANU Procedure: Managing change and ANU Procedure: Redundancy and severance.

-- Where the University cannot identify a suitable alternative position the staff member may elect to seek redeployment to other positions.
+- Where the University cannot identify a suitable alternative position the staff member may elect to seek redeployment to other positions, including positions at a lower classification.
 A staff member seeking redeployment will be considered for suitable vacant positions.
 If the staff member meets the selection criteria for the position, or could be expected to meet the selection criteria with appropriate training within a reasonable timeframe, they will be appointed to the position.

-- Where a staff member agrees to be redeployed to a position with a lower classification, salary maintenance of up to twenty six (26) weeks for professional staff and up to 12 months for academic staff may be paid at the pre-transfer salary rate.
+- Where a staff member agrees to be redeployed to a position with a lower classification, salary maintenance of up to 26 weeks for professional staff and up to 12 months for academic staff may be paid at the pre-transfer salary rate.

 - For academic staff who wish to use the redeployment period to find alternative work outside the University, the University will provide reasonable outplacement support and time for job search activities and attending interviews without loss of pay; and, where agreed by the Director – Human Resources, a program of training; reasonable travel and other expenses associated with these activities.